andreaarmanni/OCEAN-ODC-Hackathon/README.md

 ## 2. Use Ocean Data NFTs as ERC725Y

 The ERC725y feature enables the NFT owner to input and update information in a key-value store.
 These values can be viewed externally by anyone and are highly useful building blocks for various Sybil protection approaches.
-Ocean has a first-class implementation of it, deployed on many networks, and with drivers.
+As an example, users can use Ocean data NFTs to [Login with Web3](https://github.com/oceanprotocol/ocean.py/blob/main/READMEs/profile-nfts-flow.md) and allow a dApp to not only connect to the user's wallet, but also access profile data that the user has privately shared to it.
+Interestingly, these Ocean data NFTs are also essentially [Soulbound Tokens](https://papers.ssrn.com/sol3/Delivery.cfm/SSRN_ID4105763_code1186331.pdf?abstractid=4105763&mirid=1) as well.

 ### 2.1 Via Ocean.py